github4any/fabric-sdk-java-hsm/README.md

-This repo contains fabric-sdk-java  with support a SafeNet HSM.
+This repo contains fabric-sdk-java  with support Gemalto SafeNet HSM.